vistadataproject/documents/python/readme.md

 rv-qna-vam.xls
 ```

 All questions and responses need to be extracted from the spreadsheet and translated to a strucutured YAML file, with full fidelity of all information preserved.
-To aid in creating python script to do this, a list of [python-excel-tools](python-excel-tools.md) are included in this repository.
+A list of [python-excel-tools](python-excel-tools.md) are included in this repository if you are a pythong programmer.